Configure AWS VPC Default Network ACLs

 • IPv6 CIDR blocks (ipv6CidrBlock)

-These omissions are intentional: the goal is to illustrate how default ACL adoption and rule management work, not provide drop-in network security modules.
+These omissions are intentional: the goal is to illustrate how default ACL adoption and rules are wired, not provide drop-in network security modules.
 See the Default Network ACL resource reference for all available configuration options.

 Let's configure AWS VPC Default Network ACLs